 If you’re coming from sewers to mid then this is a barrier spot that leads straight into a great pick onto B heaven.

 Here’s a final spot for defending A site that allows you to get a very sneaky angle onto the attacking base of the A long angle.
 Better still, if you get a pick here you can follow it up with a Slow Orb to stop the enemy chasing you, or even trap them.
+You can set the wall even further back if you place it so the wall is going away from you and stand on the right side of the ramp – this gives you vision even further back.

 This first wall spot is to hold A long and relies on holding an angle the enemy will not be checking as it’s so high up.
 It takes a little practice to get the jump wall spot right, but when you pull it off you can really confuse enemies.
 This spot is neat as well because it doesn’t obstruct the view from heaven.